 The second challenge is that online surveys offer a limited set of responses and a relatively fixed path through the questions.
 An interviewer can ask follow on questions and delve into why an interviewee holds a particular opinion.
 Being able to adapt to the specific situation in each interview is the strength of personal interviews versus online surveys.

-One of the major reasons product managers do not do a lot of customer interviews is that it is hard to get individuals to commit to a 30 minute interview.
-Generally teams use a portfolio of techniques to gain interview commitments: personal phone calls from sales reps, emails based on CRM data, and even telemarketing.
+One of the major reasons product managers do not do a lot of customer interviews is that it is hard to get individuals to commit to a 30-minute interview.
+Generally, teams use a portfolio of techniques to gain interview commitments: personal phone calls from sales reps, emails based on CRM data, and even telemarketing.
 We have been doing customer interview market research projects for years and have developed the following benchmarks:

 The sad reality is that most customer research projects stall out when teams have difficulty recruiting interviewees.

-User conferences are a great opportunity to jump start a customer interview program.
+User conferences are a great opportunity to jump-start a customer interview program.
 There are several benefits:

-At a user conference you have a captive audience of customers.
-They have already demonstrated their interest in your solutions by investing the conference.
+At a user conference, you have a captive audience of customers.
+They have already demonstrated their interest in your solutions by investing in the conference.
 The typical excuse of ‘I’m too busy to do an interview’ evaporates.
 The question becomes more of ‘I’m already here, why not do an interview.’
 Experience has shown that if you offer a reasonable incentive (a $50 Amazon or Visa gift card) you end up with more potential interviews than you can handle.

 Your company is already making a significant investment in the promotion of the conference.
 You can leverage that investment by including a pitch about participating in an interview session in exchange for a gift card.

-One of the largest benefits is your ability to use structured interview to explore all the topics you are interested in.
+One of the largest benefits is your ability to use a structured interview to explore all the topics you are interested in.
 Instead of relying upon vague recollections of anecdotes, you can have a statistically valid set of responses in the customer’s actual words.
 Good interview programs have clear research objectives.
 Interview questions are designed to directly support the objectives.
 The questions can be tailored for each customer persona.
 Net new customers get one set of questions, existing customers who upgraded/expanded another.
 Customers that did not proceed with a purchase can get questions tailored to their situation.

 The only downside to doing customer interviews at user conferences is that you will probably not get the chance to interview a lot of prospects that decided not to buy a solution from your company.
 While there may be a few prospects at the conference the likelihood they will commit to an interview is low.

-In the first phase of the project the preparatory work required to ensure the success of the project is performed.
+In the first phase of the project, the preparatory work required to ensure the success of the project is performed.
 This includes: